Know the Laws: Kentucky

 Whether the judge grants you an EPO or not, you will be given a court date for a hearing, usually within 14 days of filing your petition.
 At the hearing, you and the abuser have a chance to be present and tell your sides of the story.

-Like EPOs, Domestic Violence Orders are not effective or enforceable until they have been served on the abuser.
+Like EPOs, domestic violence orders are not effective or enforceable until they have been served on the abuser.
 A DVO can last for up to three years.
-You may also extend your DVO for another three year-year period and the amount of times the order can be extended is limitless.*** See How do I change, extend, or cancel my protective order? for more information on this process.
+You may also extend your DVO for another three year-year period and the amount of times the order can be extended is limitless.*** See How do I change or extend my protective order? for more information on this process.

 * KRS § 403.735(6)